Reggie James

 Reggie

-What did you explore in your residency?
+What did you explore in your Residency?

 The problem is that technology has been constructed from a predominantly post-modernist framework, with its values holding all the flaws of post-modernism.
 Crisis of representation.
 Relativism.
 Post-Materialism.